pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 You can set the storage class by modifying `storageClassName` of each component in `${cluster_name}/tidb-cluster.yaml` and `${cluster_name}/tidb-monitor.yaml`.
 For the [storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) supported by the Kubernetes cluster, check with your system administrator.

 Different components of a TiDB cluster have different disk requirements.
-Before deploying a TiDB cluster, refer to the [Storage Configuration document](configure-storage-class.md) to select the appropriate storage class for each component according to the storage classes supported by the current Kubernetes cluster and usage scenario.
+Before deploying a TiDB cluster, refer to the [Storage Configuration document](configure-storage-class.md) to select an appropriate storage class for each component according to the storage classes supported by the current Kubernetes cluster and usage scenario.

 > **Note:**
 >